garuda-linux/infrastructure-nix/docs/src/nixos-containers/web-front.md

 ## General

-This container is used as reverse proxy for all of our public facing services.
+This container is used as a reverse proxy for all of our public facing services.

 ## Nix expression